-Looking for a stylish and practical way to cover up at the beach or by the pool?
-Look no further than my crochet beach cover up!
+Looking for a stylish and practical way to cover up this summer?
+Look no further than the Beach Bloom crochet dress!

-Whether you’re relaxing in the sun or taking a dip in the water, this cover up will keep you comfortable and looking your best.
+Whether you’re relaxing in the sun, taking a dip in the water or out for a beachside lunch, this cover up dress will keep you comfortable and looking your best.

 Jera’s Jamboree receives payments for affiliate advertising.
 This is at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 As a Cratejoy affiliate I earn if you click on a link and shop from my link.
 Please see my disclosure policy for more information.

-This is an easy-to-follow pattern crocheted with a soft, lightweight merino mix yarn that will not only keep you cool but also warm on those breezy days.
+An easy-to-follow pattern, I’ve used a soft, lightweight merino mix yarn that will not only keep you cool but also warm on those breezy days.

-Perfect for all body types and skill levels, you’ll whip my project up in no time (did I also say this pattern works up great for a sun dress too!).
+Perfect for all body types and skill levels, you’ll whip up my dress in no time.

 Design Inspiration